 Neighborhoods in 40 states earn recognition for wildfire safety action

-Initiated in 2002 with 12 pilot neighborhoods, the national Firewise Communities/USA® Recognition Program now boasts active member communities in 40 states, as well as a participation retention rate of 80 percent over the past decade.
+In total, 643 communities have committed to take sustained action to improve their own safety.
+Initiated in 2002 with a handful of neighborhoods, the Firewise Communities/USA® Recognition Program now boasts member communities in 40 states, as well as a participation retention rate of 90 percent.

-In addition to Robin Hood Loop, more than 180 new Firewise Communities have been added in the past year in the following states:
+In addition to Elk Falls Ranch in Colorado, nearly 100 new Firewise Communities have been added this past year between the following states:

 - South Carolina

-Find a complete list of Firewise Communities on our website.
+A complete list of Firewise Communities is available here.

 Steps to Firewise Certification: